mxashlynn/Parquet/Documentation/Parquet_API.md

 ##### Summary

-A subset of the values of [ModelID](#T-ParquetClassLibrary-ModelID 'ParquetClassLibrary.ModelID') set aside for [MapChunk](#T-ParquetClassLibrary-Maps-MapChunk 'ParquetClassLibrary.Maps.MapChunk')s.
+A subset of the values of [ModelID](#T-ParquetClassLibrary-ModelID 'ParquetClassLibrary.ModelID') set aside for [MapChunkModel](#T-ParquetClassLibrary-Maps-MapChunkModel 'ParquetClassLibrary.Maps.MapChunkModel')s.
 Valid identifiers may be positive or negative.
 By convention, negative IDs indicate test Items.

 <a name='F-ParquetClassLibrary-All-MapIDs'></a>